-• 1957 Belgium, France, Germany, Italy, Luxembourg and the Netherlands sign the Treaty of Rome and establish the European Economic Community (EEC).
-1963 Ankara Agreement signed with Turkey.
-1973 Denmark, Ireland and the United Kingdom join the EC.
-1981 Greece joins the EC.
-1986 Spain and Portugal join the EC.
-1987 Turkey applies to join the EC.
-1990 Following reunification of Germany, integration of the former German Democratic Republic.
-1993 Copenhagen European Council agrees the accession criteria.
-1995 Austria, Finland and Sweden join the EU.
-Customs Union with Turkey.
-1999 Helsinki European Council confirms Turkey as a candidate country.
-2000 The Zagreb summit confirms full commitment to the Stabilisation and Association Process by countries in the Western Balkans.
-2003 Croatia applies to join the EU.
-The Thessaloniki summit reaffirms the EU's commitment to eventual integration into the Union of the countries of the Western Balkans.
-2004 Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia join the EU.
+- 1957 Belgium, France, Germany, Italy, Luxembourg and the Netherlands sign the Treaty of Rome and establish the European Economic Community (EEC).

+- 1963 Ankara Agreement signed with Turkey.

+- 1973 Denmark, Ireland and the United Kingdom join the EC.

+- 1981 Greece joins the EC.

+- 1986 Spain and Portugal join the EC.

+- 1987 Turkey applies to join the EC.

+- 1993 Copenhagen European Council agrees on the accession criteria. - 1995 Austria, Finland and Sweden join the EU.
+Customs Union with Turkey. - 1999 Helsinki European Council confirms Turkey as a candidate country. - 2000 The Zagreb summit confirms full commitment to the Stabilisation and Association Process by countries in the Western Balkans. - 2003 Croatia applies to join the EU.
+The Thessaloniki summit reaffirms the EU's commitment to eventual integration into the Union of the countries of the Western Balkans. - 2004 Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia join the EU.
 The former Yugoslav Republic of Macedonia applies to join the EU.

 2005 Opening of accession negotiations with Turkey and Croatia.
 Screening starts for Turkey and Croatia.

-2006 Opening and provisional closure of the first chapter of negotiations with Croatia and Turkey.
-2007 January: Bulgaria and Romania become EU Member States.
+- 2006 Opening and provisional closure of the first chapter of negotiations with Croatia and Turkey. - 2007 January: Bulgaria and Romania become EU Member States.